 A few years ago, finding a good laptop under $300 was near impossible.
 These days, you can easily find inexpensive hardware that can play videos and browse the web smoothly and efficiently.
-Most of the laptops on this list are Chromebooks because Chrome OS is a much lighter operating system than Windows and macOS, meaning it can run smoother on lower-end hardware.
-Unfortunately, there isn't a category for the 'best gaming laptops under $300' since you'll want a laptop with a dedicated GPU and a high-end CPU to run most games well, both of which are generally much more expensive.
+Most of the laptops on this list are Chromebooks because Chrome OS is a much lighter operating system than Windows and macOS, meaning it can run on lower-end hardware.
+While laptops in this price range can handle most everyday and basic tasks, you'll be hard-pressed to find the best gaming laptops under $300, as for gaming you need more powerful hardware than this price point allows for.

-We've just started reviewing laptops, and have tested more than 40.
+We've tested more than 60 laptops.
 Below you'll find our recommendations for the best laptops under $300, or you can check out our recommendations for the best laptops under $400, and the best laptops under $500.

 Apr 05, 2022: Changed the categories and structure.
 Removed HP Chromebook 14 (2021) and Acer Chromebook Spin 311 due to the category changes.
 Added HP Pavilion x360 11 (2021) as Best Windows Laptop for Productivity.